EKukarskiy/AnimatedAircraft/README.md

 ## About

-Aircraft with Amination build with SwiftUI
+Aircraft Amination build with SwiftUI

 ## Documentation